 - Pirate Booty: Shooting the left and right lanes collects treasure.

 - Score Multuplier: Shooting balls into the spinning compass will double, triple, or quadruple scoring while there are one, two, or three balls in there, respectively.

 - Spelling Bonus: P-A-R-L-A-Y enables the ball saver, J-A-C-K completes Jack the Monkey, and K-E-Y opens the Dead Man's Chest.
 With the chest open, H-E-A-R-T enables Heart Multiball and collects the Heart Jackpot.

 - Walk the Plank: One of the exits from the upper level is "Walk the Plank", which drops balls directly onto the main playfield.

-- Wizard Mode: Completing all twelve tasks for the Compass enables Four Winds Multiball.
+- Wizard Mode: Completing all eight tasks for the Compass note enables Four Winds Multiball.
 This starts as a four-ball multiball, where the goal is to freeze and collect the four Wind Jackpots.
 Do so without draining too many balls to begin the Gauntlet of Pirates; the player must repeatedly shoot the spinning disc at Port Royal to light one of the major shots, then shoot it to collect a Gauntlet Point.
 The player with the most Gauntlet Points is recognized as the Pirate King.